moding-il/bizdoc.core/README.md

 ]
 ```

-You can also set a guide in Angular code, using the injectable `FormRef`.
-For instance, if a form provides dfferent guide for line view and header view, or a guide to user in preview mode or edit mode.
+You can also set a guide at runtime using `FormRef`.
+For example, a form may provide dfferent guide for line view and header view, or a different guide in preview and edit mode.

 ### Format delivered emails

-Format delivered emails to include custom form information using XSLT.
+BizDoc delivers emails to users.
+Emails can be customized using XSLT.

 To change the default XSLT, create a new XSLT file,
-in file properties, choose 'Copy Always'.
+choose 'Copy Always' in its file properties.

-Edit your file:
+Edit file:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>